 It is important to note that a person can be convicted of driving while under the influence of alcohol even when their blood alcohol concentration (BAC) is below 0.08 percent or if there is no reading at all.
-Even small amounts of alcohol dulls the senses, decreases reaction time, and hampers judgement, vision and alertness.
-If a person consumes any amount of alcohol and law enforcement officials can prove that their driving was negatively impacted, they can be charged with DWI.
+Even small amounts of alcohol can arguably alcohol dull the senses, decrease reaction time, and hamper judgment, vision, and alertness.
+If a person consumes any amount of alcohol police officers can testify that that they are manifesting evidence of being under the influence and can be charged with DWI.
 In the context of a refusal to submit to the breath test, there is no reading for the officer to rely upon at trial.
 Still, DWI convictions often result when circumstances show that the person was under the influence of alcohol or drugs and that their ability to safely operate a motor vehicle was impaired.

 Consequences of Driving While Intoxicated (2nd Offense)